laurentperrinet/Perrinet20PredictiveProcessing/README.md

 granularity of the modeling to this scale.
 In particular, in addition to the asynchronous nature of the neural representation that we explored above, communication between neurons has the property of being event-based.
-Indeed, in a vast majority of neural cells across the living kingdom communicate using prototypical, short pulses called action potentials or *spikes*.
+Indeed, the vast majority of neural cells across the living kingdom communicate using prototypical, short pulses called action potentials or *spikes*.
 In this section, we will propose three open problems which are raised when modeling such Spiking Neural Networks (SNNs) in the context of predictive processing.

 4.1 The challenges of representing visual information in Spiking Neural Networks (SNNs) {#sec:the-challenges-of-representing-visual-information-in-spiking-neural-networks-snns}
 ---------------------------------------------------------------------------------------